rust-lang-ua/rustcamp/3_ecosystem/3_4_regex_parsing/README.md

 ## Regular expressions

-To operate with 📰 [regular expressions][1] there is the 📚 [`regex`] crate in 📚 [Rust] ecosystem, which is kinda a default choice to go with in most cases.
+To operate with 📰 [regular expressions][1]⏱1.5h there is the 📚 [`regex`]⏱0.75h crate in 📚 [Rust]⏱0.25h ecosystem, which is kinda a default choice to go with in most cases.

 > A Rust library for parsing, compiling, and executing regular expressions.
 Its syntax is similar to Perl-style regular expressions, but lacks a few features like look around and backreferences.
 In exchange, all searches execute in linear time with respect to the size of the regular expression and search text.
-Much of the syntax and implementation is inspired by 📰 [RE2].
+Much of the syntax and implementation is inspired by 📰 [RE2]⏱0.5h.

 If you need additional features (like look around and backreferences), consider using:
-- 📚 [`fancy-regex`] crate, building additional functionality on top of the 📚 [`regex`] crate.
+- 📚 [`fancy-regex`]⏱0.25h crate, building additional functionality on top of the 📚 [`regex`]⏱0.75h crate.
-- 📚 [`pcre2`] crate, providing a safe high level Rust binding to 📰 [PCRE2] library.
+- 📚 [`pcre2`]⏱0.25h crate, providing a safe high level Rust binding to 📰 [PCRE2]⏱0.25h library.
-- 📚 [`hyperscan`] crate, wrapping a 📰 [Hyperscan] library.
+- 📚 [`hyperscan`]⏱0.25h crate, wrapping a 📰 [Hyperscan]⏱0.25h library.

 ### Compile only once

-Important to know, that in 📚 [Rust] __regular expression needs to be compiled before we can use it__.
+Important to know, that in 📚 [Rust]⏱0.25h __regular expression needs to be compiled before we can use it__.
 The compilation is not cheap.
 So, the following code introduces a performance problem:
 ```rust
 fn is_email(email: &str) -> bool {
     let re = Regex::new(".+@.+").unwrap();  // compiles every time the function is called